PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

   Incorporated some bugfixes from ISee (thx Bio) Message errors are now really displayed
   Fixed memory leak in avatar code
+  File transfers with GnomeICU works now
+  Fixed changing password in ICQ Details will not save it to DB if not there

 New Features:
   Messaging support enhanced (P2P messaging supported)